“Information is not knowledge” – Albert Einstein

 Even after 13 years since its inception, what makes Facebook stand strong?
 According to theSocial Media Marketing Industry Report, 2016, Facebook is still the most preferred social media platform by marketers.

 93% of total marketers said that they use Facebook as their choice of marketing platform, as compared to 76% that use Twitter, and 67% that use LinkedIn.
 Where many other social networking platforms have faded away, Facebook still continues to create a personalized social media experience for its users, powered by Big Data Analytics.

-Facebook employs Big Data tools like tracking cookies, facial recognition and analyzing likes to determine user behavior.
-With these tools, Facebook can track user browsing habits, their likes and dislikes, and tweak its timeline to bring them content and advertisements that will appeal to their individual taste and pain points.
+Facebook employs Big Data tools like tracking cookies, facial recognition and analyzing likes to determine user behaviour.
+With these tools, Facebook can track user browsing habits, their likes and dislikes, and tweak its timeline to bring the content and advertisements that will appeal to their individual taste and pain points.